Coursesuite/courseassembler.com/public/docs/01.using-the-app/01.add-documents/01.uploading-documents/docs.md

 ![Paste in an URL](AddDocuments_pasteURL.png?resize=400,160)

+Many web sites offer an EMBED code in the form on an iframe.
+You can embed iframes directly -BUT- there will be no tracking done on the content.
+This feature is useful if you link to external tools such as an embedded form or survey or streaming service that isn't yet supported directly.

 ### Upload from the Cloud

 If you have files on a cloud storage account (such as Dropbox, Google Drive, OneDrive, etc) you can use them too!
 Under 'Upload from the Cloud', click the *Choose* button and a popup will open, allowing you to connect a cloud storage service if supported by the Assembler (or just navigate to your files if you've already linked an account).